Why Customer Experience Is a Journey, Not a Destination

 Let’s break down that down in more detail:

 - What does the customer need to do?
-In this scenario, our customer is Jennifer, a midlevel manager on our Customer Success team who has been with our company for three years.
+In this scenario, our customer is Jennifer, a mid-level manager on our Customer Success team who has been with our company for three years.
 We think she has leadership potential, so we want to invest in her development and retain her.
 Jennifer needs to get professional development approved and purchased.
 We then need to validate that the training was taken and evaluate the results.

 - What are they thinking or feeling?
 At first, Jennifer is excited.
 She’s optimistic that the company is investing in her professional growth and she feels valued as an important part of the team.
 She’s a little nervous about learning something new.
 But then, Jennifer starts on the approval and purchasing process.
 She has to navigate through your intranet to figure out what to do, and she’s starting to feel a little annoyed.
-Because Jennifer has so much other work to do — especially with clients calling her with concerns and questions about their newels as they start to return back to the office — she starts wondering if this professional development is worth doing.
+Because Jennifer has so much other work to do — especially with clients calling her with concerns and questions about their renewals as they start to return back to the office — she starts wondering if this professional development is worth doing.

 - What actions do they need to take?
-Jennifer needs to find the preapproval form, get it approved by her manager, make sure the training is in the departmental budget, then fill out a PO for payment.
+Jennifer needs to find the pre-approval form, get it approved by her manager, make sure the training is in the departmental budget, then fill out a PO for payment.
 But she realizes the vendor isn’t in the accounting system so she has to fill out a separate form for approval to have the vendor added, which adds additional time and steps to the process.
 Once the PO is approved, she then has to coordinate with Finance to have the training paid for, then take the training, fill out a “goods and services received” form for Finance and fill out a training evaluation form for HR.
 It’s a lot of separate forms, a lot of separate approvals, and, honestly, a lot of Jennifer’s time that she could be spending working with your clients.

 - What is the customer’s current touchpoint with you?
 Jennifer has to figure out the process by asking various staff members in HR and Finance, asking her boss, finding the forms on your intranet, then filling out and submitting them.
 All the forms are located in different parts of the intranet because they are all different departmental forms.